SchlossLab/Tomkovich_Vendor_XXXX_2020/submission/response_to_reviewers.md

 **24. Fig 5A: the horizontal light grey bars at the same position in each panel are not defined.
 What does this indicate?**

->This line indicates the limit of detection, we have added the following to the Fig. 5A legend to clarify:
+>These lines indicatee the limit of detection, we have added the following to the Fig. 5A legend to clarify:
-"The gray horizontal lines indicates the limit of detection."
+"The gray horizontal lines indicate the limit of detection."

 ### Reviewer #2 (Comments for the Author):